the-scouts/por/sphinx_source/chapter-9.rst

 g.
 The home Commissioner must be informed of those under 18 years working on service team projects at Scout campsites and activity centres, but a separate NAN form for each occasion need not be completed if a range of dates is specified.

 h.
-When leading a Scout Network residential event a passport or permit is not required, but notification (Rule 9.57l) is, and the event Leader must have first hand experience of camping or residential events and be familiar with the Association's appropriate resource material.
+When leading a Scout Network residential event a passport or permit is not required, but notification (:rule:`9.57(l)`) is, and the event Leader must have first hand experience of camping or residential events and be familiar with the Association's appropriate resource material.

 i.
 As part of the planning process parents must be informed of no leaders being present and of the supervision arrangements for a residential event using an event Passport and be satisfied with them prior to consenting to their child taking part.

-*For adult / Scout ratios on Nights Away activities, see Rule 3.10*
+*For adult / Scout ratios on Nights Away activities, see* :rule:`3.10`

 Rule 9.62 Family Nights Away
 ----------------------------